Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Results

-In stark contrast, GTLG displays a sharp transition at 243 mK as shown in Fig.~\ref{GTLGFigure}.
-This is close to the temperature ($\sim 250$ mK) where a feature was previously observed in the magnetic susceptibility of GTLG~\cite{Applegate2007}.
-The transition is clearly first-order, exhibiting a much sharper peak in $C$ than could be expected for a continuous phase transition.
-With a Curie-Weiss temperature $\theta_{CW}\simeq - 2.7$ in GTLG~\cite{Applegate2007}, this ordering temperature gives a frustration index $f = \theta_{CW}/T_C = 11$.
-Below the transition, $C$ drops out faster than $T^3$ suggesting that it is exponential and that there are gapped spin wave excitations, as would be expected from LRO with a strong dipolar interaction~\cite{Maestro2007,Quilliam2007GSO}.
-Gapped spin waves should result in a low temperature behavior $C \propto T^{-2}e^{-\Delta/T}$, thus we plot $CT^2$ vs. $1/T$ in inset (b) of Fig.~\ref{GTLGFigure}.
-The resulting linear fit gives $\Delta \simeq 0.62$ K. Above the transition, there is a broad feature centered around roughly 1.0~K, similar to the broad feature in GGG centered at $\sim 0.8$ K (see Fig.~\ref{gggFigure}) and is likely a signature of the development of short range correlations.
-Obtaining the entropy ($S$) from a numerical integral of $C/T$ shows that only about 14\% of the total $R\ln8$ entropy in the system is accounted for by the transition, as shown in inset (a) of Fig.~\ref{GTLGFigure}.
+\textbf{\textit{GTLG Results.}} Having again verified that GGG lacks an ordering transition, we turn to very similar systems that may shed light on its unusual behavior.
+Thus we perform measurements on the related materials GTLG and GAG.
+In stark contrast to GGG, GTLG displays a very sharp phase transition at 243 mK as shown in Fig.~\ref{GTLGFigure}.
+This is close to the temperature ($\sim 250$ mK) where a feature was previously observed in the magnetic susceptibility of GTLG.~\cite{Applegate2007} The transition is clearly first-order, exhibiting a much sharper peak in $C$ than could be expected for a continuous phase transition.
+With a Curie-Weiss temperature $\theta_{CW}\simeq - 2.7$ K in GTLG,~\cite{Applegate2007} this ordering temperature gives a frustration index $f = \theta_{CW}/T_C = 11$.
+Below the transition, $C$ drops out faster than $T^3$ suggesting that it is exponential and that there are gapped spin wave excitations, as would be expected from LRO with a strong dipolar interaction and as previously reported in the frustrated pyrochlore antiferromagnet Gd$_2$Sn$_2$O$_7$.~\cite{Maestro2007,Quilliam2007GSO} Gapped spin waves should result in a low temperature behavior $C \sim T^{-2}e^{-\Delta/T}$, thus we plot $\log(CT^2)$ vs. $1/T$ in inset (b) of Fig.~\ref{GTLGFigure}.
+The resulting linear fit gives $\Delta \simeq 0.62$ K. As in Gd$_2$Sn$_2$O$_7$, we expect the gap here to come primarily from the anisotropic dipole-dipole interaction $\mathcal{H}_D$.
+Above the transition, there is a broad feature centered around roughly 1.0~K, similar to the broad feature in GGG centered at $\sim 0.8$ K (see Fig.~\ref{gggFigure}).
+This broad feature is likely related to the gradually developing short range correlations which are observed for $T\lesssim 3$ K with neutron diffraction experiments in the case of GGG.~\cite{Petrenko1998} Obtaining the entropy ($S$) from a numerical integral of $C/T$ shows that only about 14\% of the total $R\ln8$ entropy in the system is accounted for by the transition, as shown in inset (a) of Fig.~\ref{GTLGFigure}.